tolomea/django-data-browser/README.rst

 | | ``get_ddb_action_url(request)``   |                                           |                                                                                                             |
 +-------------------------------------+-------------------------------------------+-------------------------------------------------------------------------------------------------------------+

-These can also be set via the settings entry ``DATA_BROWSER_ADMIN_OPTIONS``, this is useful if you wish to change option on a third party admin.
+These can also be set via the settings entry ``DATA_BROWSER_ADMIN_OPTIONS``, this is useful if you wish to change an option on a third party admin.
 The format for this is ``{'my_package.MyAdmin': {'option': value}}``, for example to remove Django Q's Task and Fail admins entirely you would use:

 .. code-block:: python